gliff-ai/upload/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-_This project follows the [all-contributors specification](https://github.com/all-contributors/all-contributors) and makes use of the [all-contributors emoji key](https://allcontributors.org/docs/en/emoji-key) to credit contribution types from our contributors!_
+_This project follows the [all-contributors specification](https://github.com/all-contributors/all-contributors) and makes use of the [all-contributors emoji key](https://allcontributors.org/docs/en/emoji-key) to credit the types of contributions from our community!_

 ## Contact